microsoft/HealthBotRefArchDeploy/README.md

    Update QnA Maker App Service application settings in **secondary** region.

    In Azure Portal, access the QnA Maker App Service instance in **secondary** region.
 The name for this resource should end with **-qnahost1**.
-Access the **Configuration** blade of the App Service and update the values of application settings listed in the table below.
+Access the **Configuration** blade of the App Service and update application settings values listed in the table below.

    Parameter Name | Description
    -------------- | -----------